 (n = 6)83% 80% 259 263 2021 – 22

-(n = 4)75% 80% 265 263 For the Educational Leadership TIER 1 GACE assessment, the cohort pass rates have ranged from 75% to 100% for the past three years.
-Therefore, this threshold was met by three of the past cohorts of Tier 1 students.
-The TIER 1 cohort’s mean for two of the past four years has been below the state mean.
-Therefore, the goal has been met for two of the past four years.
+(n = 4)100% 80% 264 268 For the Educational Leadership TIER 1 GACE assessment, the cohort pass rates have ranged from 75% to 100% for the past four years.
+Therefore, this threshold was met by three of the past four cohorts of Tier 1 students.
+The TIER 1 cohort’s mean for three of the past four years has been below the state mean.
+Therefore, the goal has been met for one of the past four years.
 The education department proactively determines the students who will or will not be successful on the external assessments by giving similar internal key assessments beforehand.
-For those students who are not successful (70% or better) on the first attempt of a key assessment, students are advised regarding areas for improvement and are successful on the second attempt.
+For those students who are not successful (70% or better) on the first attempt at a key assessment, students are advised regarding areas for improvement and are successful on the second attempt.
 This new program has only had four groups of completers thus far.
 This reasonable TIER 1 threshold and goal were set by education faculty with the passing score being set by the state of Georgia.
 The results of these external state assessments are reviewed on an annual basis and if improvement is needed in any area, departmental faculty act accordingly.

 -